carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 This example demonstrates that logistic regression performs great with data that is linearly separable.
 However, with the nonlinear data, more complex models such as artificial neural networks need to be used.

-### Step 2 Train Classifiers

-In this workshop not all of the hyperparameters from the software will be discussed.
-The most important hyperparameters are:
-- The regularization penalty can be L1 or L2.
-Although it is possible to train a logistic regression classifier without regularization, regularization is always used in the ml4bio software.
-This follows best practices in real applications.
-- C is the inverse of the regularization strength.
-Smaller values of C mean stronger regularization.

-For those hyperparameters that we don't cover, we will use the default settings.

 #### Artificial neural networks in practice

 Artificial neural networks with a single hidden layer tend to perform well on simpler data, such as the toy datasets in this workshop.